yuval/yuvalmerhav.com/content/posts/2024-10-20-prompting.md

 ans = value_of_house - cost_of_repair - cost_of_original_house
 ```

-The code is executed using the SymPy library https://www.sympy.org/en/index.html.
+The authors used the [SymPy library](https://www.sympy.org/en/index.html) to execute the code.
 The model picks up this code structure from demonstration examples in the prompt.
 You can design more complex demonstartions where the program is an intermidate step.

 ## Program-aided Language Models (Poster, ICML 2023)